"When are you going to run out and fall apart?"

-- Archer skeletons from Ravenloft fire bone arrows, which can transform into additional skeletons if they miss their targets.
+- Ravenloft: Archer skeletons fire bone arrows, which can transform into additional skeletons if they miss their targets.

-- The Original D&D Supplement I Greyhawk had skeletons that could hurl their finger joints as if they were magic arrows.
+- The original D&D Supplement I Greyhawk has skeletons that can hurl their finger joints as if they're magic arrows.

 - Stormbringer supplement Demon Magic, adventure "Sorcerer's Isle": More than 2,000 wraiths guard the pile of treasure in the cave.
 If the PCs use one of their hybzee demons to try to steal the treasure, the wraiths will throw bones at the demon to drive it away.

 - In Baroque, you can find many items; bones that you can throw are one of them.

 - Battle for Wesnoth's advanced skeleton archers shoot arrows made of their victims' bones.